 Lily Givens was a very charming and artistic Southern lady who was active in Indialantic in the early 1970s.
 Lily and her husband, retired Army Colonel Willis Givens, moved north from Vero Beach, where she had been very active in city beautification and garden club.
 Immediately, Lily became involved in her new town and was invited to join Garden Club by the Sea.

-At the time, Ms. Lily became very involved in Garden Club by the Seas and chaired most positions, including Ways and Means and the Presidency in 1979 and 1980.
+At the time, Ms. Lily became very involved in Garden Club by the Sea and chaired most positions, including Ways and Means and the Presidency in 1979 and 1980.
 She loved horticulture and often chaired that position for Flower Shows.
-Somehow Club funds often found themselves involved in our town parks.
+Somehow GCBS funds often found themselves involved in our town parks.
 When the park at 8th Avenue and South Riverside Drive finally received some landscaping, there was no water to keep it green, and the town took little interest in keeping it weeded.
-Many times, Ms. Lily, in her lovely long-sleeved floral gown with her large brimmed hat, with sleeves rolled up and her garden gloves on could be seen bending over the gardens trowel in away.
-She looked gorgeous as you drove by, but we all know when had to be uncomfortable!
-Somehow Lily talked the neighbor into allowing the use of her hose to water the park until the well was finally drilled.
+Many times, Ms. Lily, in her lovely long-sleeved floral gown with her large brimmed hat, with sleeves rolled up and her garden gloves on could be seen bending over the gardens troweling away.
+She looked gorgeous as you drove by, but we all know she had to be uncomfortable!
+Somehow Lily talked a neighbor into allowing the use of her hose to water the park until the well was finally drilled.

 Now you know why it is called Lily Park.
 That's the kind of spirit it takes to get things done.
 And those of us who knew her well remember she had the spirit to be a caring, loving, memorable person...a real STEEL MAGNOLIA.

 Respectfully submitted by Dory Fredrickson, Historian 11/99